0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ![tgt](/img/2020-04-26-AttacktiveDir/tgt.png)

-We are able to retrieve a hash from the svc-admin account, we now proceed to crack the hash using hashcat.
+We are able to retrieve a hash from the svc-admin account, now proceed to crack the hash using hashcat.
 In order to discover the mode we can have a look at the [wiki page](https://hashcat.net/wiki/doku.php?id=example_hashes).
 We have saved the previous hash in the hash.txt file.

 **Note:** If you are using a VM the flag '--force' is required.